 The BMCW should also limit the number of cases carried by its staff to 15 children per worker, the study says, to enable workers to better ensure children’s safety in their foster homes and plan for moving children out of foster care and into permanent homes as quickly as possible, through either safe reunification with their families or adoption.

-The independent study (PDF), required under a Corrective Action Plan negotiated by Children’s Rights and state officials in December 2008, also finds that the BMCW must increase and streamline access to supports and services needed to ensure the stability of children’s foster care placements, develop a system for tracking foster placements and available foster homes, and change its institutional culture to emphasize the importance of preventing placement instability and its harmful effects on children.
+The (PDF), required under a Corrective Action Plan negotiated by Children’s Rights and state officials in December 2008, also finds that the BMCW must increase and streamline access to supports and services needed to ensure the stability of children’s foster care placements, develop a system for tracking foster placements and available foster homes, and change its institutional culture to emphasize the importance of preventing placement instability and its harmful effects on children.

 The most recent report on the BCMW’s compliance with the court order mandating its reform, issued in March 2009, found that one in four children in BMCW custody continue to be bounced around to four or more different placements during their time in foster care — and that the agency still lags in implementing many court-ordered reforms critical to the well-being of the more than 2,500 children in its custody.
 Caseloads average 21 children per worker.